jmeggitt/SARndbox/README.md

 little required setup, for the full effect the following steps have to be performed in order:

-1. (Optional) Calculate per-pixel depth correction coefficients for the Kinect camera.
+1. *Optional* Calculate per-pixel depth correction coefficients for the Kinect camera. (trial and error)

-2. (Optional) Internally calibrate the Kinect camera.
+2. *Optional* Internally calibrate the Kinect camera. (trial and error)

 3. Mount the Kinect camera above the sandbox so that it is looking straight down, and can see the entire sand surface.
-Use RawKinectViewer from the Kinect 3D video capture project to line up the depth camera while ignoring the color camera.
+Use `RawKinectViewer` from the Kinect 3D video capture project to line up the depth camera while ignoring the color camera.

 4. Measure the base plane equation of the sand surface relative to the Kinect camera's internal coordinate system using RawKinectViewer's plane extraction tool.
-(See "Using Vrui Applications" in the Vrui HTML documentation on how to use RawKinectViewer, and particularly on how to create / destroy tools.)
+(See [Using Vrui Applications](http://idav.ucdavis.edu/~okreylos/ResDev/Vrui/InstallationGuide.html) in the Vrui documentation on how to use `RawKinectViewer`, and particularly on how to create / destroy tools.)

 5. Measure the extents of the sand surface relative to the Kinect